CesiumGS/cesium-unreal/Documentation/performance-profiling.md

 ![Breakpoint Set small](https://github.com/CesiumGS/cesium-unreal/assets/130494071/5a793b9c-fd68-42ed-96ae-6ec884c38951)

-> We don't have to do this.
-We could profile the entire debugging session if we needed to.
+>We could profile the entire debugging session if we needed to.
 But it's generally good practice to reduce your timing capture as much as possible.
-This can improve responsiveness when using profiling tools, especially when dealing with intensive operations like memory heap tracking.
+This can improve responsiveness when using resource intensive profiling tools, like memory heap tracking.

 ## Run the timing capture session